 March-April 2017 | Volume 13 Number 2

-If you’d like a little history, check out our new video produced by Stephen Schweitzer, a videographer residing in Binghamton, New York, but working wherever he can find it.
-Which is all over.
+If you’d like a little history, check out our video produced by friend Stephen Schweitzer, now of Binghamton, New York.

 And so it goes.
-Be well, thanks for reading, and thanks for spreading the word.
+Be well, and thanks for spreading the word.

 — Mike Foldes